ppopadiyn/iot-push-button-led/README.md

 Basic setup and application, which uses a push button to control LED.
 Demos on:

 - C# and UWP (win10iot)
 - Node.js with JohnnyFive and raspi-io.
-(Running on Raspbian is required)
+  - Running on Raspbian is required.
+Node v6 recommended.
+  - npm install
+  - npm start
 - Python (win10iot)

 ## Raspberry Setup